icip-cas/awesome-auto-alignment/README.md

 ## 📢 News

+**[September 4, 2024]** We release the third version of the paper, adding more recent papers.
+Check it out on arXiv and OSS!

 **[August 1, 2024]** We will share the tutorial of this paper at CCL 2024 and CIPS ATT 2024!

 **[July 17, 2024]** We have uploaded the second version of the paper, which features refined expressions that enhance clarity and coherence and incorporates recent literature.
 Check it out on arXiv and OSS!